oernster/3D-printing-info/README.md

 # 3D-printing-info
 Useful 3D printing information

-levelling: contains information on levelling and resolving adhesion issues for FDM printers.
+levelling: contains information on levelling and resolving adhesion issues for FDM printers, including a picture of a good levelled square.

 klipper-tools: self explanatory.

 stls: sources of STL files throughout the web + my personal collections that are continually updated.

+reference: information about TPU only currently as a specification sheet.

 This directory:
 3d-printing-tools.txt: Contains an exhaustive list of useful tools for 3D printing; not all are essential so you should pick and choose what you want/need.